payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   about what builds are available.
 * Because each build has a specific module, the module list command shows exactly what builds of the various modules are loaded.
-* The module switch command does not work as well as one would like.
+* The module switch command does not work very well.
 In particular, when one switches out a module on which other modules depend, the dependent modules are not successfully reloaded.
 Even with the automated module handling feature (introduced in 4.2.0), the dependent